zephyrproject-rtos/zephyr/doc/guides/west/repo-tool.rst

 leaving behind any branches which were already checked out.
 This is typically a safe operation that will not modify any of your local branches.

+However, if you had added some local commits onto a previously detached ``HEAD`` checked out by west, then git will warn you that you've left behind some commits which are no longer referred to by any branch.
+These may be garbage-collected and lost at some point in the future.
+To avoid this if you have local commits in the project, make sure you have a local branch checked out before running ``west update``.

 If you would rather rebase any locally checked out branches instead, use the ``-r`` (``--rebase``) option.